ln -s /usr/local/waxeye/bin/waxeye ~/bin/

 Finally, once all other expressions have been resolved, the different choices of the alternation expression are resolved.

-Sometimes, creating a new AST node from a non-terminal will give us more information than we need.
 To make it easier to process the AST, we can remove this vertical noise by using the pruning non-terminal type.
 This non-terminal type has the following form:

 When Name has successfully parsed a string, one of three things will happen, depending on the number of results to be included from Name's expressions.